aslamanver/p2p/README.md

 PermissionUtils.askPermission(this);
 ```

-That's all now the `MyP2PService` class methods will be called on each P2P event, if any device is discovered nearby the `onPeersChanged` method will be called with the device list.
+That's all now the `MyP2PService` class methods will be called on each P2P event, if any device is discovered nearby the `onPeersChanged` method will be called with the device list that you can notify the adapter.

 In order to connect the Wifi P2P device from `onPeersChanged` device list, `connectDevice` method of P2P controller should be called.